 Key Insights for Implementing the Blue Ocean Strategy

-1. Focus on Value Innovation: Aim for value enhancement for both the company and customers, often by simplifying products or services and their accessibility.
+Enhance value for both the company and customers by simplifying products or services while increasing their accessibility.

-Conclusion: The Path to Sustainable Growth
+Conclusion: Charting a Course to Sustainable Growth